Influencer/UNplugged/README.md

 I hope you enjoy my releases, and as always, if there are any suggestions, feel free to let me know.

 If you like my work, feel free to donate.
-I will NEVER ask for donations.
+I will NEVER require a donation or payment.

 [DONATE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2679NHED2LCHG)